Advertisment

 Changes to be implemented by Meta

 The removal of the Detailed Targeting Exclusion tool will be implemented gradually.
-Since July 15, 2024, advertisers are no longer able to use detailed targeting exclusions in new ad sets.
+From July 15, 2024, advertisers will no longer be able to use detailed targeting exclusions in new ad sets.
 Existing campaigns will remain unaffected until January 31, 2025, after which Meta will cease delivery on campaigns using detailed targeting exclusions.

 To assist advertisers in this transition, Meta is offering alternative exclusion options.
 These include Custom Audience Exclusion and Audience Controls in advertising settings, which allow advertisers to restrict audiences based on brand protection or employment considerations.
 However, these alternatives differ from the Detailed Targeting Exclusion tool in their scope and application.